jmgoncalves/asi-github/README.md

-Example API implementation for ASI using Node.
-Exposes an HTTP API that returns the five largest repositories of a used, by doing a subsequent call to the GitHub API.
+Example API implementation using Node.
+Exposes an HTTP API that returns the five largest repositories of a user, by doing a subsequent call to the GitHub API.

 Usage: http://node.jmgoncalv.es/&lt; username &gt; (e.g. http://node.jmgoncalv.es/jmgoncalves)